HITECHCRIME/HC_OVERVIEW/README.md

 **Themes**

-As an always evolving expressive entity it explores and dives into topics of:
+As an always evolving expressive entity it hybridizes, explores and dives into topics of:
 - psychology / human psyche
 - belonging / group identity
 - self / personal identity